"When do I plan maintenance to optimise up-time and minimize cost ?"

 - a periodic model (i.e. you have scheduled maintenance)

-- or via a pro-active model (i.e. you perform maintenance on small defects in order to prevent your equipment from failing).
+- or via a pro-active model (i.e. you perform maintenance on small defects to prevent your equipment from failing).

 What is Predictive Maintenance?

-According to the McKinsey report "The Internet of Things: Mapping the value beyond the hype", manufacturing companies can save 10-40 % in maintenance costs, reduce downtime with 50% as well as extend the lifetime of the equipment with 3-5%.
+According to the McKinsey report "The Internet of Things: Mapping the value beyond the hype", manufacturing companies can save 10-40 % in maintenance costs, reduce downtime by 50% as well as extend the lifetime of the equipment by 3-5%.

-In order to generate these savings, companies need to start investing into Predictive Maintenance, i.e. using data-driven analytics to optimize their maintenance spend.
-This means you gather and analyze real-time data and historical data in order to go from a break-fix model to a predict-optimize model.
+To generate these savings, companies need to start investing in Predictive Maintenance, i.e. using data-driven analytics to optimize their maintenance spend.
+This means you gather and analyze real-time data and historical data to go from a break-fix model to a predict-optimized model.
 Predictive maintenance will never replace the current maintenance methods (reactive - periodic - proactive) yet serve as an addition to your maintenance strategy optimizing your maintenance spend and the lifetime of your assets.

 But how do you get started with predictive maintenance?